Within six months of starting my handyman business, I was stung by the contractor’s board and ticketed for contracting without a license.

 With that being said, here are the steps you should take to stay out of trouble.

-#1 – Visit Your State’s Contractor’s Board Website
+#1 – Visit Your State Contractor’s Board Website

 Like I mentioned above, every state is different.
-So, simply search the term “your state contractor’s board” and your local contractors board website should pop right up.
+So, simply search the term “your state contractor’s board” in Google and your local contractors board website should pop right up.

-Once your on the website, read about the laws that govern handyman activity in detail.
-Usually there is some sort of a handyman exemption that states what you can and can’t do without an actual contractor’s license.
-In most states, you don’t need a license for small repairs, but in California, and possibly other states, they actually require a license (even for jobs under $500).
+Once you’ve found the licensing laws for area, read about the laws that govern handyman activity in detail.
+Usually there is some sort of a handyman exemption that says what you can and can’t do without an actual contractor’s license.
+In most states, you don’t need a license for small repairs, there will just be limits on what you can do.

 #2 – Talk to An Investigator